The Homology of Complex Equivariant Bordism: Bordism Spectra

-\begin{remark} Let $\bU_G$ be the identity component of the space $\bUP_G$ defined in the subsequent \cref{remark:thom-spectra-map}.
+\begin{remark} Let $\bU_G$ be the identity component of the space $\bUP_G$ defined in the above \cref{remark:thom-spectra-map}.
 Let $\bO_G$ be the real analogue of this space, constructed from the spaces $\mathrm{B}\mathrm{O}(n)_G$.
-The unitary $G$-spectrum $\mU_G^\bfU$ represents a (genuine) $G$-spectrum $\mU_G$ detailed in \cref{subsection:comparison-to-genuine}.
-It is the recipient of a Thom-Pontryagin map
+The unitary $G$-spectrum $\mU^{\cU_G}$ represents a (genuine) $G$-spectrum $\mU_G$ detailed in \cref{subsection:comparison-to-genuine}.
+The associated homology theory is the recipient of a Thom-Pontryagin map

-which is an equivalence \cite{B26}.
+which is an equivalence for compact Lie groups with a central identity component \cite{B26}.
 The domain is the bordism ring considered in \cite{Com96} of \emph{tangentially stably almost complex $G$-manifolds}, smooth manifolds $M$ along with a lift of the map $\tau M \colon M\to \bO_G$ along the map forgetting the complex structure: $\bU_G\to \bO_G$. \end{remark}

-\begin{construction} We now construct maps between some of our spectra.
-The below map is the Thomification of $V\oplus -$, which adds $V$ to an $n$-plane: